WebFiori/cli/README.md

 ### Arguments

 Arguments is a way that can be used to pass values from the terminal to PHP process.
 They can be used to configure execution of the command.
-For example, a command might requre some kind of file as input.
+For example, a command might require some kind of file as input.

 #### Adding Arguments to Commands